aklump/loft_deploy/README.md

 * Finally, test each environment before first use.
 You may run 'configtest' at any time in the future as well.

           $ loft_deploy configtest

-## The user files component

-### Excluding certain files using _files_exclude.txt_
-You may set Loft Deploy to ignore certain user files by creating a file _.loft_deploy/files_exclude.txt_.
-This will be used by the rsync program as an `--exclude-from` argument.

 ## Message of the Day MOTD